Templates

 A lot of the power from AutoAPI comes from templates.
 We are basically building a mapping from code to docs, and templates let you highly customise the display of said docs.

 Every type of data structure has its own template.
-It uses the form language/type.rst to find the template to render.
+It uses the form python/type.rst to find the template to render.
 The full search path is:

-So for a .NET Class, this would resolve to:
+So for a Python Class, this would resolve to:

 We provide base/base.rst as an incredibly basic output of every object: